haohcraft/haohcraft.github.io/pages/2016-06-25-european-paintings/index.md

 ---
-title: Notes of "European Paintings: From Leonardo to Rembrandt to Goya"
+title: Notes of "European Paintings -- From Leonardo to Rembrandt to Goya"
 date: 1466861574381
 layout: post
 path: "/notes-of-european-paintings/"